You may have noticed this circle of stones on Route 15 in Orrington, but do you know what it is? Or rather, what it used to be? We can tell you!

 loading...

 Today, it's just a cool landmark in a town that was originally supposed to be named "Orangetown," after a city in Maryland.
 But a misspelling in the act of incorporation meant that it would forever be known as Orrington.
-My hometown for the past five years.
+My hometown for the past twelve years.
+Last year, the pound was damaged and had to be repaired.
+Some local residents worked to restore the pound, making it whole again.

 Orrington Pound